 “But you have a lot of money” she countered.

 “Nope” I laughed.
 “No way, I drive for Uber”

 She looked at my rider and said “Watch out for this one – she is definitely someone to watch out for.”

 I looked closely at her, she had very puffy cheeks and her face was lined.
 It looked like some of her teeth were loose.
 She had golden brown hair and brown eyes, and her skin looked like she had spent a lot of time outdoors.
 I wondered if she was living rough.
-She wore the spidery map of her difficult life on her face.
+She wore a spidery map of her difficult life on her face.
 There was a strong smell of beer around the car, even with the windows open.
 She kept telling me in so many ways, how much of a good guy my rider is.
-I’m look for a good time to exit when the rider in the back pipes up nicely “Mary we have to go – she’s busy and has people waiting for her”
+I’m looking for a good time to exit when the rider in the back pipes up nicely “Mary we have to go – she’s busy and has people waiting for her”

 We pull away slowly as Mary continued waving and and saying goodbye.

-It’s Sunday morning, the morning after a big night.
+It’s Sunday morning, the morning after.